 Dr. Bruce Lawrence talks about the complexities of translating the Quran into English in this clip from his lecture, "The Koran in English: A Biography".

 Dr. Oruç Güvenc plays therapeutic Sufi music

 Dr. Oruc Guvenc performs traditional therapeutic Sufi music during his presentation at Duke's Wednesdays at the Center series.
-Dr. Guvenc presentation, "The sacred and the healing potential in Ancient Oriental Music & Movement Therapy" took place on Oct 5, 2016, and was supported by the Duke Islamic Studies Center.
+Dr. Guvenc presentation, "The sacred and the healing potential in Ancient Oriental Music & Movement Therapy" took place on Oct 5, 2016.

 Terrified: How Anti-Muslim Fringe Organizations Became Mainstream - Christopher Bail

 Christopher A. Bail is an Assistant Professor of Sociology at Duke University.
 By developing new methods for the analysis of large text-based datasets, Bail examines how political actors and non-profit organizations create cultural change.
 Bail will discuss the research and conclusions from his new book: “Terrified: How Anti-Muslim Fringe Organizations Became Mainstream” (Princeton University Press, 2015).
 Bail's presentation is sponsored by Duke University's John Hope Franklin Center and the Duke Islamic Studies Center.